Skip to main content

 Custom Domain

-CloudBase HTTP Access Service provides an automatically generated domain by default.
-You can also bind your custom domain to the CloudBase HTTP Access Service.
+CloudBase HTTP Access Service provides automatically generated domains by default.
+You can also bind custom domains to CloudBase HTTP Access Service.

-💡 Note: It is recommended to use the default domain only in test environments.
-To ensure the security and stability of your business, it is recommended to bind a custom domain in production environments.
+💡 Note: Default domains are recommended for use only in test environments.
+To ensure business security and stability, it is recommended to bind custom domains in production environments.

 Prerequisites

-Before configuring a custom domain, make sure you have completed the following preparations:
+Before configuring a custom domain, please ensure you have completed the following preparations:

-1. Domain Name Filing: Complete ICP filing.
-For details, refer to the ICP Filing Page
+1. Domain Filing: Prepare a custom domain and complete ICP filing.
+For details, refer to the ICP Filing page.
+For cloud resources required for filing, refer to Filing Cloud Resources

 2. SSL Certificate: Prepare an SSL certificate, which can be uploaded in the SSL Certificate Console

-3. Fill in the custom domain and configure the SSL certificate.
+3. Fill in the custom domain and configure SSL certificate

 4. Select CDN type